Aijus2022/Javascript-Quizz/README.md

 - [License](#license)

 ## Description
-TheJavascript Quiz App is a web-based quiz application that allows users to test their coding knowledge through a series of questions.
+The Javascript-Quizz-App is a web-based quiz application that allows users to test their coding knowledge through a series of questions.
 The app is designed to be interactive, challenging, and educational.
 It features a responsive design and an intuitive user interface.

 ## Features
 - Multiple-choice questions on Javascript concepts